 - · No other style of throw is permitted.

-When a player gets ready for their throw and is in their throwing stance, the blade of the axe must be facing away from the body of the thrower.
+When a player gets ready for their throw and is in their throwing stance, the blade of the axe must be facing away from the thrower’s body.
 Any throwing stances that start with the blade of the axe facing away from the target are not permitted;

-The axe must make roughly one rotation before impact for a throw to count.
+For a throw to count, the axe must make roughly one rotation before impact.

 5th Throw Etiquette